 So you’re BMW is due its 1st, 2nd or subsequent NCT…

 One of the most daunting things about the test for most car owners is the high failure rate.
-Last year, over 757,000 NCT failures were issued, equating to 51% of all tests carried out.

 Did you know that at Frank Keane Naas Road & Blackrock, we offer a Pre-NCT Check?
 Our qualified technicians are well-versed with the most common NCT failure points including tyre thread-depth and faulty head lamps or stop lamps.